genia-dev/GeniA/README.md

      category: url
      template: https://api.open-meteo.com/v1/forecast?latitude={latitude}&longitude={longitude}&temperature_unit=celsius&current_weather=true
    ```
-3. standard openapi swagger files
+3. standard openapi swagger files - we imagine a world in which your LLM model can call any API out there!

    GeniA can invoke any standard openapi out there, easily integrated by a swagger file. this is a work in progress, there is a working example plugged in out of the box

 4. natural language skills

-   experimental capability of GeniA to keep steps he took to acomplish a task in memory, label and save them under a new skill he learned so it can be then loaded into memory and followed upon. all using natural language
+   This is where LLM realy sparks, an experimental capability of GeniA to learn new skills and keep steps it took to acomplish a task in its long term memory, name and save them under a new skill it learned so it can be then loaded into memory and followed upon.
+   all using natural language!

 ### Available tools